Sitecore-Hackathon/2022-Send-Pizza-and-Coffee/README.md

 * On Track: Send the deliver man location in real-time, the idea is that each delivery man have a mobile application that sends the geo location.
 ![TrackingOnTheWay](docs/images/TrackingOnTheWay.png)
-* On Order Completed: This event notify to the webiste's user that the order is completed and delivered at the door.
+* On Order Completed: This event notify to the website's user that the order is completed and delivered at the door.
 ![TrackingComplete](docs/images/TrackingComplete.png)

 This workflow with more work will be more complex and fits the business needs but for the demo, I'm very proud of what we archived.